pcorey/pcorey.github.io/_posts/2015-03-30-recursive-components-with-meteor-and-polymer.markdown

 There are a few key take-aways from this layout.
 The <code class="language-javascript">row</code> element defaults to <code class="language-javascript">display:block</code>, which forces its content onto a new line.
 The <code class="language-javascript">flex</code> element is set to <code class="language-javascript">display:flex</code>.
 All of its children have their widths set to 100%, which effectively evenly distributes them within the flex element.

 The recursion is where the magic happens.
 You can see what we’re including the cantor custom block helper inside of itself!
 We’re passing in an incremented value of <code class="language-javascript">i</code> to the next iteration of the component.
-The component guards itself against infinite repetition with the <code class="language-javascript">{{#if more}}</code> check before recursing.
+The component guards itself against infinite repetition with the <code class="language-javascript">&#123;&#123;#if more}}</code> check before recursing.

 The Meteor implementation can be used like this: